 KorPro vs ScaleOps

-Comparing two approaches to Kubernetes cost optimization: orphaned resource cleanup vs autonomous pod right-sizing
+Comparing two approaches to Kubernetes cost optimization: a self-hosted, read-only Inspector that keeps your data in your cluster vs autonomous pod right-sizing with write access

 Permissions